moss-workspace/moss-marketing-site/index.markdown

   body_1: 'It was designed to emulate the office, and with it – office-work.
 Sifting
     and sorting.
 Emptying the trash.
 A rote process built for rote tasks.
 After 40 years we’ve universally accepted this workspace as status-quo. '
-  body_2: But what if your work was never meant for the cubicle?
-What if your process
+  body_2: What if your process doesn’t fit neatly into a box, but rather demands thinking
-    doesn’t fit neatly into a box, but rather demands thinking outside of one?
+    outside of one?
   desktop_images:
   - {}
   notifications: